antonfirsov/docs/2017/02-Feb/week4/docker.md

 For .NET Core, tags are used to describe image differences on the following 3 axes:

-- .NET Core Track - either LTS (1.0.3) or Current (1.1)
+- .NET Core Track - either LTS (1.0) or Current (1.1)
 - .NET Core distribution - .NET Core Runtime, .NET Core SDK, .NET Core dependencies only
-    - Temporarily we also have tags for MSBuild versus project.json tooling
-- Operating System base image and version - Windows and Linux
+- Operating System base image - Windows and Linux

-For .NET Framework, tags are used to describe image differences on the following 2 axis:
+For .NET Framework, tags are used to describe image differences on the following 2 axes:

 - .NET Framework version -- 3.5, 4.6.2
-- Operating system base image version -- Windows Server Core
+- Operating system base image - Windows Server Core

 .NET Core Tags
 --------------